Lighting Retrofit Case Study

 1. Retrofitting

-Installing in-case LED lighting in the existing museum showcases required precision, adapting them to the needs of cabling, tracks and stems, without damaging the showcase itself.
-To do this, four small holes of 4mm each, and one hole of 10mm are made in each showcase to introduce discreet and adaptable LED lighting.
-The impact of the lighting is then minimized as the track or stem perfectly blend into the structure of the showcase, creating a union between the old and the new, historical display cases with the latest modern museum case lighting.
-All the changes are reversible.
+Installing in-case LED lighting in the existing museum showcases requires precision, in order for them to be adapted to the needs of cabling, tracks and stems, without damaging the showcase itself.
+To do this, four small holes of 4mm, and one hole of 10mm, are made in each showcase to introduce discreet and adaptable LED lighting.
+The impact of the lighting is then minimized as the track or stem perfectly blend into the structure of the showcase.
+A union is then created between the old and the new, between historical display cases and modern museum lighting.
+All changes are reversible.

 2. Pre-Focus

-Working with the curator and conservation teams, a lighting pre-focus is done prior to the artifacts being installed in order to minimize the time spent with an open case, and ensure light levels are respected for conservation.
+Working with the curator and conservation teams, a lighting pre-focus is done prior to the artifacts being installed.
+This ensures that the time spent with an open case is minimized, and light levels are respected for conservation.

 3. Final Focus